-Each child is unique and as such, the teaching and support team will endeavour and succeed in not only knowing each child's competences within the states of being and their learning styles, but extend this to knowing each child's personal characteristics, their idiosyncrasies, their interests and motivations, as well as their family and friendship circumstances.
+Each child is unique and as such, the teaching and support team will endeavour and succeed in not only knowing each child's competences within the states of being, but extend this to knowing each child's personal characteristics, their idiosyncrasies, their interests, and motivations, as well as their family and friendship circumstances.
 We believe that this level of personalised understanding and the resultant teaching methods will impact significantly on learning.